Pre-Major Foundation (20 credits)

 Full course description for Discrete Mathematics

-Full course description for Programming with Objects
+Full course description for Problem Solving with Programming

 This course focuses on how to design and implement information services over the Internet from the client side.
 The course focuses on both usability and client-side scripting.
 Topics include the principles, strategies and policies of web page design, including the rules of good interface design, human factors, ethical concerns and information security.
 Through labs and programming projects, students also learn how to use current scripting and markup languages and how to employ state-of-the-art tools to embed interactive pages into Web-based applications.